MODFLOW-USGS/modflow6/DEVELOPER.md

 # Building and Testing MODFLOW 6

 This document describes how to set up your development environment to build and test MODFLOW 6.
 It also explains the basic mechanics of using `git`.
+Details on how to contribute your code to the repository are found in the separate document [CONTRIBUTING.md](CONTRIBUTING.md)

 * [Prerequisite Software](#prerequisite-software)
 * [Getting the Sources](#getting-the-sources)